OpenNebula/docs/source/open_cluster_deployment/kvm_node/vgpu.rst

 Enabling Virtual Functions
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-.. important:: This step needs to be performed every time you reboot your server.
+.. important:: You may need to perform this operation every time you reboot your server.

 .. prompt:: bash $ auto